What is a Felony Conviction in the United States?

 we want justice - what is a felony conviction in the united states - the felons guide to finding jobs, housing, and hope

-Like most laws in the United States, the term felony originates with English common law.
+Like most criminal justice laws in the United States, the term felony originates with English common law.
 The felony was a tool to remove someone’s land and property as repayment for the damage caused to another person or their property for a serious crime.
-In modern terms, the felony is essential because it carries an “implied lifelong sentence” beyond prison time or criminal fines.
-This is because these felony offenses tend to involve property crimes or physical harm (i.e. first degree murder compared to a minor misdemeanor offenses).

 What are Examples of a Felony?

 The most common types of felony sentences in the United States boil down to theft or destruction of property, violence towards another person, or alcohol/drug abuse.
-Most people incarcerated in the United States are there for drug-related offenses.
+Most people incarcerated in the United States are there for drug-related offenses that violate criminal law.

 Felony Drug Possession Example: